By Vlad Cuc, specialist in company formation matters

 Partnership: a business structure formed between two or more partners in which at least one of them has full liability.

 Investors who wish to know more about the available business forms can reach out to our agents.
-The corporations, in either the form of a private or a public company, are the ones that are available to purchase as shelf companies and they are the business forms that are used by investors who wish to open an offshore company in Hong Kong.
+The corporations, in either the form of a private or a public company, are the ones that are available to purchase as shelf companies and they are the business forms that are used by investors who wish to set up a company in Hong Kong as an offshore company.